centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 - [Authentication] Fixed the custom endpoint definition for OpenID Connect.
 - [Install] Removed PHP warning during the installation wizard.
 - [Packaging] Improved the default configuration for Debian packages.
+- [UX] Removed UI slowdown when browser has no internet access with CEIP enabled.

 #### Bug fixes